GuillaumeTrain/pyTittler/README.md

 1) My girlfriend was frustrated do not be able to switch on my PC. (she just missed up switch on the screen)
 2) She unintentionally destroyed it , making it fall from a few meters high.
 3) The hard disk was damaged and with it , my pdf collection (around 50 Go). i managed to recover them using the hard disk serial port.
-The finals files were unamed a needs to be check one by one.
+The final files were unamed, and, needed to be checked one by one.
 4) i decided to make an automatic process to perform this task.

 Process overview (from program point of view):